minvws/icore-php-codable/README.md

 }
 ```

 As you can see our classes implement the `Decodable` interface.
-This lets PHPCodable know that you want to decode the
+This lets Codable know that you want to decode the
 object yourself.
 We use the `DecodableSupport` trait so that we don't have to write the decoding code ourselves.
-PHPCodable uses reflection to determine field names, types etc. It also checks if it needs to inject values using the
+Codable uses reflection to determine field names, types etc. It also checks if it needs to inject values using the
 constructor or if it can simply assign the values to object properties (even `private` and `protected` properties
 are supported).

 Unfortunately PHP doesn't let you statically type arrays, but by using the `CodableArray` attribute we can let
-PHPCodable know what types to expect for the array's elements.
+Codable know what types to expect for the array's elements.

 The `CodableName` attribute allows us to use a different name for our class property than what is used in the JSON.
 We
-set an expected date/time format for the birthdate using the `CodableDateTime` attribute, although PHPCodable is
+set an expected date/time format for the birthdate using the `CodableDateTime` attribute, although Codable is
 just as happy to simply let PHP's DateTime classes determine if they can parse a given date.
 We can also make fields
 optional, in which case a null value will be assigned if the field is missing or contains a null value in the JSON.